Where Is Lake Garda Located In Italy

 Surrounding Areas and Provinces

 The lake is divided between three Italian provinces, each offering distinct characteristics.
-In Lombardy, the provinces of Brescia and Sondrio encircle the western and northern shores, respectively.
+So in Lombardy, the provinces of Brescia and Sondrio encircle the western and northern shores, respectively.
 Brescia, known for its industrial and cultural heritage, is home to the lakeside town of Desenzano del Garda, a popular tourist destination.
 Sondrio, located further north, overlooks the lake's more rugged northern regions, where alpine trails and pristine landscapes dominate.

 Natural Features and Environmental Significance